 I work online and in Batheaston, two miles to the east of Bath.
 My practice room is easily accessible by car, bike, or bus, and with no parking restrictions.
 It is important to me that the environment in which we work is comfortable, calm and private.
 My practice room is self-contained with a separate entrance.
 It is reached via a set of low steps.
 Currently, I am also offering therapy online.

-I have a counselling agreement for discussion at the first session which addresses issues such as cancellations, confidentiality, illness, my record-keeping etc. This helps us both be clear about the basis of our work together.
+I have a ‘therapy agreement’ and ‘privacy statement’ for discussion at the first session which address issues such as cancellations, confidentiality, illness, data protection, my record-keeping etc. This helps us both be clear about the basis of our work together.

 I work to the British Association of Counselling and Psychotherapy (BACP) Ethical Framework for Good Practice.
 This promotes safe and professional counselling practices.